How You Can Salvage Your Trip When Flight Delays and Cancellations Happen

 Bring snacks

 You may be in a situation where you can't eat for a long time.
-We were down to Cheerio’s and animal crackers and we were all starving, having expected to eat on the airplane.
+We've been down to Cheerio’s and animal crackers and we were all starving, having expected to eat on the airplane.
 Bring substantial snacks along.

 Keep kids happy